tomadel/5.daily-emails-from-API/README.md

-Excel to PDF Invoice Generator
+Email Daily News from API
-This project is a Python-based tool that converts Excel files into PDF invoices.
-It is designed to automate the process of generating invoices from Excel data, making it easier to manage and distribute invoices in a professional format.
+This project automates the process of fetching daily news from an API and sending it via email using Python.
+It is designed to help users stay updated with the latest news by receiving it directly in their inbox.

 Features
-Load data from Excel files.
+Fetch data from a news API.

-Generate PDF invoices for each Excel file.
+Send the fetched data via email.

-Add dates, tables, headers, and total prices to the PDF.
+Download files from the web.

-Support for multiline text in PDFs.
+Refine and customize the email content.

 API Example: